prixladi/tusker/README.md

 # Tusker

-Task runner application supporting multiple queues, retrying, limits and many more:
+Selfhosted task runner supporting multiple queues, retrying, limits and many more settings such as:

 - `maximum` running tasks in parallel
 - `maximum` number tasks running each second